carlmylo/docu-rpcs3/pages/english/instruments/intro.md

 sidebar: english_sidebar
 permalink: ctrls
 folder: english
+tags: [controllers, english]
+summary: "How to map your controllers in RPCS3"
+toc: false
 ---

 Rock Band 3 on RPCS3 can be configured to be played with a variety of controllers.
 Below is a list of instruments verified to work with Rock Band 3 on RPCS3 with their respective mapping.